tugascript/nestjs-oauth/README.md

 $ yarn test:e2e
 ```

+## About the Author

+Hi there, I am Afonso Barracha, an econometrician turned back-end developer with an interest in GraphQL.
+I try to
+publish high-quality articles once or twice a month.
+If you liked what you saw, to stay updated, follow me
+on [dev](https://dev.to/tugascript) and [LinkedIn](https://www.linkedin.com/in/afonso-barracha/) to join our growing
+community.

+While you at it consider [buying me a coffee](https://www.buymeacoffee.com/barracha), it will help me keep writing.

 ## License

-The code of this tutorial is licensed under the GNU GPLv3 - see the [LICENSE](LICENSE) file for details.
+The code of this tutorial is licensed under the GNU LGPLv3 - see the [LICENSE](LICENSE) file for details.